RiJo/dus/README.md

  * Now compiles with: -Wall -Werror
  * Support order by atime, mtime or ctime
  * Support colorized output

+### v0.0.7
+ * Initial Makefile
+ * Dynamic width based on file names and sizes
+ * Support for thousand separator in file sizes

 ## License
 This project is licensed under GPLv3.